Adaptive Metric Dimensionality Reduction: Adaptive dimensionality reduction: Euclidean case

-\section{Adaptive Dimensionality Reduction: Euclidean case}
+\section{Adaptive dimensionality reduction: Euclidean case}

+In this section, we illustrate our statistical approach in the familiar setting of Euclidean spaces, where the algorithmic problem of finding a low-distortion subspace is solved by PCA.
 Consider the problem of supervised classification in $\R^N$ by linear hyperplanes, where $N\gg1$.
-The training sample is $(X_i,Y_i)$, $i=1,\ldots,n$, with $(X_i,Y_i)\in\R^N\times\set{-1,1}$, and without loss of generality we take $\nrm{X_i}_2\le1$ and the hypothesis class $ \H= \set{x\mapsto \sgn(w\cdot x) : \nrm{w}_2\le1}$.
+The training sample is $(X_i,Y_i)$, $i=1,\ldots,n$, with $(X_i,Y_i)\in\R^N\times\set{-1,1}$.
+Since this set is finite, there is no loss of generality in normalizing $\nrm{X_i}_2\le1$.
+We consider the hypothesis class $\H=\set{x\mapsto \sgn(w\cdot x) : \nrm{w}_2\le1}$.
 Absent additional assumptions on the data, this is a high-dimensional learning problem with a costly sample complexity.
 Indeed, the VC-dimension of linear hyperplanes in $N$ dimensions is $N$.
-If, however, it turns out that the data actually lies on a $k$-dimensional subspace of $\R^N$, Eq.\ (\ref{eq:rade-vc}) implies that $\hat R_n(\H)\le \sqrt{{2k\log(en/k)}/{n}}$, and hence a much better generalization for $k\ll N$.
+If, however, it turns out that the data actually lies on a $k$-dimensional subspace of $\R^N$, Eq.\ (\ref{eq:rade-vc}) implies that $\rade{\H}{X}\le \sqrt{{2k\log(en/k)}/{n}}$, and hence a much better generalization for $k\ll N$.
 A more common distributional assumption is that of large-margin separability.
 In fact, the main insight articulated in \citet{DBLP:conf/slsfs/Blum05} is that data separable by margin $\gamma$ effectively lies in an $\tilde O(1/\gamma^2)$-dimensional space.

+Suppose now that the data lies ``close'' to a low-dimensional subspace.
+Formally, we say that the data $\set{X_i}$ is \emph{$\distor$-close} to a subspace $T\subset\R^N$ if $ \frac1n \sum_{i=1}^n \nrm{X_i - P_T(X_i)}_2^2 \le \distor $ (recall that $P_T(\cdot)$ denotes the orthogonal projection onto the subspace $T$).
+Whenever this holds, the Rademacher complexity can be bounded in terms of $\dim(T)$ and $\distor$ alone (Theorem \ref{thm:euclidean}).
+As a consequence, we obtain a bound on the expected hinge-loss (Corollary \ref{cor:euclid-hinge}).